 Should you receive a request from the Agenda Committee to amend or amalgamate your motion with another on a similar topic, then please be understanding.
 They are simply trying to give your motions the greatest impact at conference.

 If a motion is proposed which is already GDPC policy, the Agenda committee will, in conjunction with the Chair of GDPC, decide whether the topic would benefit from further consideration to give it re-affirmation or go straight to a vote as per Conference Standing Orders.

 The deadline for submissions is set so that the Agenda Committee have sufficient time to consider the order of the motions and for the timely production of printed materials.

-Standing Orders outline in more detail the procedures for submitting motions, the rules of debate, amendments, voting and also includes rules for Emergency Motions (where it is deemed essential by the Chair that a decision be made at Conference at short notice).
+These outline in more detail the procedures for submitting motions, the rules of debate, amendments, voting and also includes rules for Emergency Motions (where it is deemed essential by the Chair that a decision be made at Conference at short notice).
 The 2021 Standing Orders can be found here.

 What happens at Conference?